austinthedeveloper/cfs-phone/README.md

 cfs-phone
 =========

-A phone field extension for [Custom Field Suite](https://uproot.us/)
+A phone field extension for [Custom Field Suite](https://uproot.us/).
+This uses the [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin) to format the numbers.

 ## Installation
 * Download the zip and unzip into the plugin directory